sernaleon/evwblog/_posts/2020-11-18-quinoa-curry.markdown

 Next **Wednesday 18-Nov-2020 at 18:30** I'll cook **Quinoa curry**.

-Here's the link to the YouTube streaming: https://youtu.be/iz8y4XdBVKA
+Here's the link to the YouTube streaming: [https://youtu.be/iz8y4XdBVKA](https://youtu.be/iz8y4XdBVKA)

-Do you want to join?
-Here's the grocery list (serves 2 hungry persons):
+I'll be using this ingredients for 2+ hungry persons:
 - 1 broccoli
 - 1 cauliflower
 - 3 carrots